Multi-scale analysis of minimizers for a second order regularization of the Perona-Malik functional: Abstract

 \section{Abstract}

-We continue the asymptotic analysis of minimizers for the singularly perturbed Perona-Malik functional in dimension one that we started in a previous paper, in which we had shown that the blow-up at a suitable scale of these minimizers converge to a staircase-looking piecewise constant function.
+We investigate the asymptotic behavior of minimizers for the singularly perturbed Perona-Malik functional in one dimension.
+In a previous study, we have shown that blow-ups of these minimizers at a suitable scale converge to staircase-like piecewise constant functions.

-We develop our analysis by considering blow-up at finer scales in both the horizontal and vertical regions of these staircases.
-In the vertical regime, we show that the transition between consecutive steps resembles a cubic polynomial.
-In the horizontal regime we show that minimizers are actually flat by providing a quantitative uniform estimate on their derivatives.
+Building upon these findings, we delve into finer scales, revealing that both the vertical and horizontal regions of the staircase steps display cubic polynomial behavior after appropriate rescaling.

+Our analysis hinges on identifying the dominant terms of the functional within each regime, elucidating the mechanisms driving the observed asymptotic behavior.

 {\bf Mathematics Subject Classification 2020 (MSC2020):} 49J45, 35B25.

 {\bf Key words:} Perona-Malik functional, singular perturbation, higher order regularization, Gamma-convergence, blow-up, multi-scale problem.